Giuli Mandzhgaladze: Career

 He spent four years playing for the FC Zorya Luhansk reserves team in the Ukrainian Premier Reserve League.
 In July 2014 Mandzhgaladze signed a contract with FC Poltava and played in the Ukrainian First League, but in September he left the club.

-Mandzhgaladze signed for FC Dinamo Batumi in the Erovnuli Liga in January 2019.
+Mandzhgaladze signed for Dinamo Batumi in the Erovnuli Liga in January 2019.
+Two years later he helped the team to claim their first champion's title.

+In January 2022, Mandzhgaladze joined Torpedo.
+In the next three years, he lifted the Georgian Cup and Supercup.

+In February 2025, the player reunited with 2nd division side Samtredia after an eight-year pause.